7onn/arch-env/README.md

 # arch-env
-This repository stores Ansible roles and playbooks for bootstrapping my computers
+This repository stores the Ansible roles responsible for bootstrapping my work machines.

 > I'm too lazy to install Arch from scratch, so I rely on [ArchLabs](https://archlabslinux.com/), which provides a GUI for partitioning the disk, setting up users, groups, WiFi, etc.